 Railway wagons - 00 gauge

 Although the New Medway Steam Packet Co. did not have its own private owner wagons it is entirely believable that a steam ship operator would run such wagons to carry coal and other commodities.
 The "wagon project" began in 2003 with the aim of making that same provision in the popular model railway scales; allowing you to have something a bit different on the layout whilst promoting and supporting the preservation of PS Medway Queen.
-The wagons have been commissioned from Dapol Ltd. or Robbie’s Rolling Stock and are exclusive to the Medway Queen Preservation Society.
-Over the years the “wagon project“ has raised thousands of pounds towards the restoration costs.
+The wagons are mostly commissioned from Dapol Ltd. and are exclusive to the Medway Queen Preservation Society; and GSNLRS.
+Over the years the “wagon project“ has raised thousands of pounds towards the restoration costs of Medway Queen.
 Recent issues have concentrated on Gillingham Pier, the society's home base.
-There could easily have been a railway connection to the pier with only minor re-alignment of existing tracks.
+There could easily have been a railway connection to the pier with only minor re-alignment of dockyard sidings needed.